Television screenwriting: a taster

 By the end of this course you should be able to...

-- Give and receive constructive feedback on work-in-progress with sensitivity, insight, and confidence
+- Give and receive feedback with sensitivity.

 What level is the course and do I need any particular skills?